Zerium-99/Lithium/README.md

 - Exit from the tool

 Lithium Sets up:

 - BeEF login credentials
 - Network and hooking parameters
 - Public-facing server configuration
 - Launches the BeEF framework ready for use

+# 💉 How it works

+Lithium modifies the default Beef configuration file: `config.yaml` replacing it with a new one, changing the following parameters(all of them are given by the user):

+- Username and password (For safety reasons, because using the default credentials is risky and may give unwanted access to the control panel.)
+- Host
+- https (Enables secure encryption)
+- allow_reverse_proxy

+When the replacement is done, beef gets automatically executed.
 ### Hosting the URL
 -  Choose the third option on the menu
 -  Open a second terminal and start the ngrok tunnel on port 3000(Beef-XSS runs on port 3000):